Joilence/llm-tools/docs/tool_plugin.md

-# TLBG Toolkit Plugin
+# `llm-tools` Toolkit Plugin

-The TLBG Toolkit plugin allows for extending the toolkit collection through plugins.
+The `llm-tools` Toolkit plugin allows for extending the toolkit collection through plugins.

 ## Install a plugin